Elmer E. Ellsworth: Death

 As Brownell reached the first landing place, Jackson jumped from a dark passage, leveled a double-barreled shotgun at Ellsworth's chest and discharged one barrel directly into Ellsworth's chest, killing him instantly.
 Jackson then discharged the other barrel at Brownell, but missed his target.
-Brownell's gun simultaneously shot, hitting Jackson in the middle of his face.
+Brownell's gun simultaneously fired, hitting Jackson in the middle of his face.
 Before Jackson dropped, Brownell repeatedly thrust his bayonet through Jackson's body, sending Jackson's corpse down the stairs.

 Ellsworth became the first Union officer to die in the Civil War.
 Brownell, who retained a piece of the flag, was later awarded a Medal of Honor for his actions.

 Lincoln was deeply saddened by his friend's death and ordered an honor guard to bring his friend's body to the White House, where he lay in state in the East Room.
 Ellsworth's body was then taken to the City Hall in New York City, where thousands of Union supporters came to see the first man to fall for the Union cause.
 Ellsworth was then buried in his hometown of Mechanicville, in the Hudson View Cemetery (see: Col. Elmer E. Ellsworth Monument and Grave).

 Thousands of Union supporters rallied around Ellsworth's cause and enlisted.
 "Remember Ellsworth" became a patriotic slogan.
 The 44th New York Volunteer Infantry Regiment called itself the "Ellsworth Avengers" as well as "The People's Ellsworth Regiment".

 Simultaneously, Jackson became a celebrated martyr for the Confederate cause.
 A plaque that the Sons of Confederate Veterans placed within a blind arch near a corner of a prominent hotel that stood on the former site of the Marshall House commemorated Jackson's role in the affair for many years.
 However, Marriott International removed the plaque in 2017 shortly after it purchased the hotel (see: Marshall House historical marker).